a13519/compressed-table/README.md

 You could set one KeySet or mulitple KeySet:
 * SINGLE_KEY (one KeySet)
+  In this mode, the key set is called **Bold/Main Key**
 * MULTI_KEYS (multiple KeySets)
+  In this mode, A key set is automatically generated called **Bold/Native Key**, it's unique.
+Also one or a serial KeySets are attached in you favior.
 The **Bold/KeyHeadersList** represents the KeySets.

 ### Delimeter